Posted on Tuesday, November 26, 2019

 “Q-thlete” noun /kju θ.liːt/ SINGLISH informal.
-Meaning. a person who is proficient in the sport of queueing up for almost everything possible.
-A competitive shopper, commonly Singaporeans.
+Meaning. a person who is proficient in the sport of queueing up for any reason possible or in extreme cases, even when there is none.

 Fret not, Q-thletes!
-There are easy prevention methods to many of the aches and pains from all that shopping.
+There are ways to prevent and resolve many of the aches and pains caused by your time spent shopping.

-“The most common conditions I see in my clinic are bunions, plantar fasciitis, toenail problems and flat feet.
-These are some of the most common disorders we working class Singaporeans have,” explains Podiatrist Benedict Khoo.
+“Some of the most common conditions I see in clinic are bunions, plantar fasciitis, ingrown toenails and flat feet, all of which are common disorders amongst those living in Singapore.” explains Podiatrist Benedict Khoo.

-Customised orthotic insoles are used to supplement the treatment of many foot conditions, including heel pain, bunions, and flat foot.
-Prescribed by qualified Podiatrists, these insoles are uniquely customised for each individual and help correct underlying problems and provide proper support.
+Customised Foot Orthotics are used to supplement the treatment of many lower limb conditions such as heel pain, tarsal tunnel and flat foot.
+As prescription medical devices that can only be prescribed by qualified podiatrists, these insoles are customised for each individual and help correct underlying problems and provide proper support.

 Combining these treatments with custom orthotics provides a long-term solution as the specialised treatments alleviates the discomfort caused by the various painful conditions while the orthotics help to prevent the recurrence by addressing the underlying musculoskeletal abnormalities responsible for these conditions, leaving you pain- and worry-free for your next shopping marathon!